 This is easy to do in concept, but giving compliments can often feel cheesy or out of place.
 Try noticing little details, like the way a new shirt brings out your spouse’s eyes.

-You can also start by thanking your spouse for doing something, even if it’s something that you think he ought to do anyway, like taking out the trash.
+You can also start by thanking your spouse for doing something, even if it’s something that you think he ought to do in the first place, like taking out the trash.
 Just noticing these little details will make you more grateful and appreciative, which can change the tone of your marriage.

 Also, these little compliments will go a long way in bringing you closer together. 😉